 NRDIS, NRMRA, This Greek Revival home is unique in its stone construction from local granite rubble stone taken from a quarry off Cutler Road near Oriole Drive.
 The West Parish Church,Chapel, cemetery office and stone walls were also built from the same stone ledges.
-Often thought to be the old parsonage of the church but it was not.
-A former wooden ell and connecting garage and a front porch were removed and new ell built during the Camber ownership of the property.
+Often thought to be the old parsonage of the church but it was never used as such.
+A former wooden ell and connecting garage along with a front porch were removed and new ell built during the Camber ownership of the property.

 Themes: Architectural, community development.